shadow-robot/sr-build-tools/bin/README.md

 1. Image Name: This is the URI of the image you want to get the changelog for (find examples [here](https://eu-west-2.console.aws.amazon.com/ecr/repositories?region=eu-west-2))
 2. Image Tag: This is the tag of the image you want to gather the changelog for.
 It won't work with night-build or release tags, just ones like noetic-v0.0.1
 3. Image Repository: This is the `Repository Name` field found [here](https://eu-west-2.console.aws.amazon.com/ecr/repositories?region=eu-west-2), it should match the URI of the image you used for the first parameter
-4. (OPTIONAL) Image Tag Previous: If we ever have to re-publish old image or the script fails, we can use this Image Tag Previous feild to manually select which two images we want to compare
+4. (OPTIONAL) Image Tag Previous: If we ever have to re-publish old image or the script fails, we can use this Image Tag Previous field to manually select which two images we want to compare.
+If this value isn't present it will find the last chronological image tag that matches the same distribution tag

 **Example executions:**
 Example with autoselected previous tag: